 Where will I complete my internship?

-You will work closely with the School of Social Work’s field education faculty to secure an internship.
-You are given the opportunity to choose an internship from a variety of social service organizations based on your interests.
+You will work closely with the School of Social Work’s field education staff to secure an internship.
+There are a variety of agencies across the state which partner with the School to support student internships.
 The agencies we work with serve a multitude of diverse populations, cultural backgrounds, and socioeconomic classes in areas including healthcare, child welfare, extended care facilities, and community advocacy agencies.
 BSW students will intern in schools, healthcare organizations, mental health centers, homeless shelters, mentoring agencies, and probation departments.

 What can I expect to do during my internship?